deufrai/als/content/en/docs/v0.7/modules/detector/_index.md

 1. Loads the detected image into memory, with all its metadata

 {{% alert color="info" %}}
-ℹ️ Detection works regardless of the subfolder structure inside the **scanned folder**.
+ℹ️ Detection works regardless of the subfolder structure inside the **scan folder**.
 {{% /alert %}}

 # Output